chrisnoonan98675/site/xl-release/how-to/back-up-xl-release.markdown

 - backup
 - maintenance
 - database
 since:
  - XL Release 7.5.0
 ---

 <div class="alert alert-warning" style="width: 60%">
-This document describes how to do a backup for XL Release 7.5 and later versions.
-For XL Release 7.2 and before, please refer to <a href="/xl-release/how-to/back-up-xl-release-jcr.html">Back up XL Release (XL Release 7.2 and previous versions)</a>.
+This document describes how to perform a backup for XL Release version 7.5 and later.
+For XL Release version 7.2 and earlier, refer to <a href="/xl-release/how-to/back-up-xl-release-jcr.html">Back up XL Release (XL Release 7.2 and previous versions)</a>.
 </div>

 It is recommended that you regularly create a backup of your XL Release server.
 It is especially important to back up XL Release before [upgrading to a new version](/xl-release/how-to/upgrade-xl-release.html).